cat banner used in flea page

 Large infestations, particularly on small animals can cause dehydration or severe anemia.

 Over grooming and scratching can result in scabs, hair loss and skin irritation and infections.
+Fleas can also carry and transmit disease

 Fleas can transmit some diseases and parasites